UCL playoff: Man City look to salvage dismal season against Real Madrid

 Man City vs Real Madrid – Champions League: Start time, news, how to follow

-Defending UCL title holders Real Madrid travel to Manchester to play a struggling City in the opening knockout match.
+Defending UCL title holders Real Madrid travel to Manchester to play a struggling City outfit in the opening knockout match.

 Who: Manchester City vs Real Madrid